Haunted Honeymoon: Cast

+Other actors include Sally Osborne as Larry's mother, Matt Zimmerman as an actor on Larry and Vickie's show, and Barbara Rosenblat as a reporter who interviews the couple.

 Production

 Development

 Wilder wrote the opening scene while filming Silver Streak in 1976.
 He wanted to make a "comedy chiller" inspired by such films as The Cat and the Canary (1939), The Old Dark House (1932) and The Black Cat (1941), and radio shows like The Inner Sanctum.
-"Since I was 6 years old I have been scared of horror movies", said Wilder "And the movies that I liked the best – even though I was scared by them – were what was called then 'comedy-chillers.'
+"Since I was six years old I have been scared of horror movies", said Wilder "And the movies that I liked the best – even though I was scared by them – were what was called then 'comedy-chillers.'
 They were horror movies yet they had comedy, or they were comedies and yet they had horror.
 They were not comedy-mysteries, they were not comedy-thrillers, they were comedy-chillers."
 Wilder says when he started writing the film "I knew I wanted it to be a comedy-chiller", but he struggled and the film wound up as an "autobiographical psycho/sexual comedy with music."

 Wilder and Radner fell in love while making Hanky Panky (1982) and he decided to revisit the project as a vehicle for them both.
 "I always thought that Gilda has been one of our most brilliant television comediennes, but now I think she's becoming more than very good as a comic movie actress, which is a very, very different thing", said Wilder.

 Wilder rewrote the script with writing partner, Terry Marsh.
 "I knew that I wanted it to be not a parody and not a satire, but to re-create a comedy-chiller", said Wilder.
 "I don't like naturalism.
 I like things that are fantastical – I'm not saying necessarily fantasies, but more than reality."